cloudnativedevops/blog/content/posts/Dawn of DevOps.md

 ## The two cultures

-Before DevOps, developing and operating software were essentially two separate jobs, performed by two different groups of people. *Developers* wrote software, and they passed it on to *operations* staff, who ran and maintained the software in production.
+Before DevOps, developing and operating software were two separate jobs, performed by two different groups of people. *Developers* wrote software, and they passed it on to *operations* staff, who ran and maintained the software in production.
 Two quite distinct kinds of jobs: 'devs' and 'ops'.
 Maybe you already see where this is going.

 Whenever you have two groups of people that don't work together, incentives can get misaligned.
 Developers tend to be focused on (and rewarded for) shipping new features quickly, while operations teams care about making services stable and reliable over the long term.